Air Sealing Materials

 - Sheet metal: Used with high-temperature caulk for sealing high-temperature components, such as flues and chimneys, to framing.

 - Polyethylene plastic: This inexpensive material for air sealing also stops vapor diffusion.
-All edges and penetrations must be completely sealed for an effective air barrier.
+All edges and penetrations must be sealed entirely for an effective air barrier.
 Poly is fragile, and proper placement is climate specific.

 - Weatherstripping: Used to seal moveable components, such as doors, windows, and attic accesses.